 What is Grapefruit Seed Extract?

-Grapefruit seed extract is sold either as a liquid concentrate or in tablets.
-Both contain the vegetable glycerin, but the tablets will also contain a small amount of filler, such as organic brown rice protein.
-This is OK in small amounts on a Candida diet.
+Grapefruit seed extract is available as either as a liquid concentrate or in capsules and tablets.
+All forms of GSE will contain vegetable glycerin, but the liquid concentrate is a more potent form of extract as tablets or capsules contain a small amount of filler (such as organic brown rice protein).
+However, this is ok in small amounts on a Candida diet.

-For lots more information on how to choose the right antifungal, take a look at my Ultimate Candida Diet treatment plan.
+For lots more information on how to change your diet and build a supplement regimen, take a look at our Ultimate Candida Diet treatment plan.